wbolster/cardinality/doc/index.rst

 .. note::

-   Each function (at least partially) consume the iterable that is passed to it, so don't expect the passed iterables to be useful afterwards.
+   Each function creates an iterator for the iterable that is passed to it, and consumes that iterator, but not necessarily until exhaustion.
+If an argument can be iterated over only once (e.g. generators), do not use the object afterwards.

 API